-In 2017, the Law and Justice Foundation of NSW is celebrating our 50th anniversary.
+In 2017, the Law and Justice Foundation of NSW celebrated its 50th anniversary.
 Originally known as the Law Foundation, we were founded in 1967 by the Law Society of NSW.
 Throughout our history, the Foundation has been at the forefront of improving access to justice.
 As an independent body governed by statute, the Foundation's unique position enables us to identify the legal needs of the community and act to address them.

 The Foundation’s role as a catalyst of legal change has transformed the legal landscape in NSW and beyond.
 The Foundation played an important role in the establishment of the College of Law, the Australasian Legal Information Institute (AustLII), the Public Interest Advocacy Centre (PIAC) and the Legal Information Access Centre (LIAC).
-In 1974, the Foundation established the High School Education Law Project (HELP), which led to the inclusion of legal studies in the NSW HSC curriculum.
+In 1974, the Foundation established the High School Education Law Project (HELP), which led to the inclusion of Legal Studies in the NSW HSC curriculum.
 A leader in the plain language law movement in the 1980s, the Foundation was responsible the development of many resources including the Pocket Guide to Law, The Law Handbook, The Tenants’ Rights Manual, The Mental Health Rights Manual and The Immigration Kit.

 The Foundation's research is vital in informing policy and practice across the legal assistance services sector.
 In 2012, we published the Legal Australia-Wide (LAW) Survey, the largest national legal needs survey conducted anywhere in the world.
-The Foundation continues to be a leader in research on civil justice, as demonstrated by our recent Data insights in civil justice
+The Foundation continues to be a leader in research on civil justice, as demonstrated by our Data insights in civil justice

 reports for the Department of Justice on data from the NSW Local Court and NSW Civil and Administrative Tribunals.